microsoft/fast/packages/fast-components-react-msft/src/progress/README.md

 ## Style guidance
 The determinate visuals should indicate to the user how much is remaining of a given task.
 The indeterminate should be a repeating animation to indicate to the user that their request is being processed and the application is responsive.

+Known Issue: The indeterminate animation relies on percentage based values.
+In Edge there is a bug where the percantage values do not get recalculated when the contianer is resized.
+If properly rendering in Edge is a top priority we recommend hardcoding the width of the progress bar to prevent glitchy animations.